 There is an association between night terrors and sleepwalking and families with a predisposition for one condition also have an increased incidence of the other.
 There is also a link between both conditions and nocturnal frontal lobe epilepsy.

-Night terrors in children are not associated with psychopathology but in adults they can be associated with PSTD and generalised anxiety.
+Night terrors in children are not associated with psychopathology but in adults they can be associated with PTSD and generalised anxiety.
 Dependent, schizoid and borderline personality disorders are also more prevalent.

 - Most parasomnias require no definitive treatment other than explanation, reassurance for the sufferer and their family/bed partner and an offer to follow things up.

-- Information leaflets (see 'Further reading & references', below) are a relatively easy and effective way of achieving this.
+- Information leaflets (see 'Further Reading and References', below) are a relatively easy and effective way of achieving this.

 - Once parents of children with terror disorder have been appropriately informed and reassured, the vast majority can cope with the condition and it will usually resolve.
 Keeping a sleep diary may help to identify trigger factors.